jac0bwilson/final-year-project/README.md

 | Linux    | https://download.jacobw.uk/Final%20Year%20Project-0.1.0.AppImage | 407f7f1167fe9d43299b9ac59cdfc34f5e2554d78e3cc617ba7b81e05511f0b8 |
 | macOS    | https://download.jacobw.uk/Final%20Year%20Project-0.1.0.dmg | 9c82de2cb4c4de57cbb0edc8c99ec931e545f7436c745c8b799e8a1fc4c44c36 |

-When opening the application on macOS or Windows, you may have to take an extra step to allow the application to be executed.
+When opening the application on macOS or Windows, you will have to take an extra step to allow the application to be executed.
 This is because the executable has not been notarized and signed.

 - On Windows you must manually allow the application to execute in the *SmartScreen* prompt.